Shades of pink: New York pink

 Displayed here is the color New York pink, a dark, desaturated yellow-toned shade of pink.

 The color name New York pink for this dark tone of pink has been in use since 2001, when it was promulgated as one of the colors on the Xona.com Color List.

-Solid pink
+Pale pink

-Displayed here is the color solid pink, a dark reddish pink.
+Displayed here is the color pale pink, a light, desaturated shade of pink.